mssbg/go-gps-tracker/README.md

     	Password for the InfluxDB
   -dbport int
-    	Port of the InfluxDB server (default 8086) -dbuser string
+    	Port of the InfluxDB server (default 8086)
+  -dbssl
+    	Whether to use HTTPS to connect to InfluxDB -dbuser string
     	Username for the InfluxDB
   -port int